 The figures in this report provide a selection of indicators for your institution to compare with a group of similar institutions.
-The figures draw from the data collected during the 2021-22 IPEDS collection cycle and are the most recent data available.
-The inside cover of this report lists the pre-selected comparison group of institutions and the criteria used for their selection.
-The Methodological Notes at the end of the indicators and the pre-selected comparison group.
+The figures draw from the data collected during the 2022-23 IPEDS collection cycle and are the most recent data available.
+The inside cover of this report lists your selected comparison group of institutions and the criteria used for their selection.
+The Methodological Notes at the end of the report describe additional information about these indicators and the pre-selected comparison group.